Overview – Home-Only

 You save the most money possible on your new modular home build when you coordinate all the site work (such as the foundation, septic, garage, etc) and order JUST the modular home from Next Modular.
 If you want to go this route it helps to have construction experience, or at least experience managing complicated projects of some type.

 We refer to this type of project as a “Self Build” because you are basically doing everything yourself (except the modular home).
 Once you’ve selected a floorplan, we will order the home, and you would begin completing the site work.
 Once your foundation is done, we will deliver and set your new modular home on your foundation.
-You continue the work from there, meaning you would need to hook up the plumbing under the home, install the septic system, build your garage, etc.
+You continue the work from there, meaning you would need to hook up the plumbing under the home, install the septic system, build your garage, etc. NOTE: If you are located inside our Turn-Key radius, the interior finish work and exterior siding is included in the home price.
+If you are outside of our Turn-Key radius, you will need to complete these items.
+Check out the FAQ section for more info on this.

 Who can benefit from a Home-Only build?